JayACarlsonAtHome/ts_store/README.md

 - never allocates on the hot path after `reserve()`
 - gives perfect global order via timestamps
 - survives million-operation stress tests
-- modified from C++23 to C++17 so real older codebases can use it easier
+- modified from C++23 to C++17,

-Most solutions fail at least one of those.
-This one doesn’t.
+----and back to C++20 for concepts, and other stuff.

 ### Features
 - Memory check before run to ensure memory is available
 - Fixed-size payload (adjustable, default 80 bytes -- template parameter)
 - Microsecond timestamps relative to first claim (human-readable, zero cost)
-- `claim()` returns monotonic 64-bit ID
+- `claim()` returns monotonic 64-bit ID -- this is going to be renamed to save_event()
 - Reader-writer lock → unlimited concurrent readers
 - GTL `parallel_flat_hash_map` backend (the fastest thing that exists for this pattern)
-- Five independent stress tests, including the infamous `final_massive_test`
+- Five different tests from hello world at test_001
+---- to 1 Million records, repeated 50 times in quick succession.
 - Pretty formatted output, sortable by ID, Time, or Thread

 ### If you get compiling failures